mystic001/bigTankSecondProject/README.md

 # bigTankSecondProject
-This project is basically for learning some cool features of css like display  flex(column and row) and the jquery
+This project is basically for learning some cool features of css like display  flex(column and row) and the jquery all thanks to bigTankDoubleSouth.....